 Combined logos

-It’s the most common type that contains both: an icon and a company name (sometimes a slogan).
-This kind of typographic logo is the most popular one and gives more space for creativity.
+It’s the most common type that contains both an icon and a company name (sometimes a slogan).
+This kind of typographic logo is the most popular and allows more creativity.

 Combined Logos